 Prospective CVs will be considered on receipt, shared with internal departments and destroyed should no suitable vacancies be available.
 Cognet does not store prospective CVs.

 References will be requested from former employers as part of employment terms.
-Factual references for former staff will only be provided on request from future employers, Cognet Limited will only state dates of employment and final role.
+Factual references for former staff will only be provided on request from future employers, Cognet Occupational Safety and Health Limited will only state dates of employment and final role.
 On receipt of financial reference requests, HR staff will seek consent before providing information.

 Personal data will be shared with relevant agencies for the appropriate performance of pensions schemes, tax affairs, benefit schemes, insurances, fleet management, illness cover.
 Staff participation in such services will indicate consent to share required data for the performance of the service.